-This article is organized as follows: In section \ref{sec:model} we present the Dirac-Bogoliubov-de Gennes Hamiltonian for the TI surface and illustrate the application of the asymptotic-solutions Green functions method for bounded surface regions with induced ferromagnetism or s-wave superconductivity.
-We also schematize how to couple them by means of the Dyson equation to obtain the Green functions and the transport observables of a system with multiple regions.
-In section \ref{sec:states} we discuss the concordance between our results for the NF and FS junctions and those known in the literature, in particular on the induced topological phases and the associated interface bound states.
-In section \ref{sec:junctions} we explore and discuss the transport properties of systems with three regions and finally, in section \ref{sec:conc} we present our conclusions and perspectives.
+This article is organized as follows: Section \ref{sec:model} presents the Dirac-Bogoliubov-de Gennes Hamiltonian for TI surface, and the application of the asymptotic-solutions Green's functions method, for delimited surface regions with induced ferromagnetism or s-wave superconductivity.
+We also schematize how to couple these regions by using the Dyson equation to obtain the Green's functions and the transport observables of a system with multiple regions.
+In section \ref{sec:states}, it is discussed the concordance between our results for the NF and FS junctions and the known in the literature, principally on the induced topological phases and the associated interface bound states.
+In section \ref{sec:junctions}, the transport properties of systems with three regions are explored and discussed.
+Finally, in section \ref{sec:conc} our conclusions and perspectives are presented.